 - Is not as temperature-sensitive

-- May be more energy efficient than fluorescent lighting
+- It may be more energy-efficient than fluorescent lighting

 - Can operate in temperatures as low as -30°C